 Fitness trackers have come a long way from the simple bands that tracked steps and little else.
 Modern trackers can monitor everything from your heart health to how well you’ve recovered from a hard bout of training.
 They’ve got sensors galore and, in some cases, can give smartwatches a run for their money.
 Whatever your fitness goals are, there’s probably a fitness tracker that can help you achieve them.

-Compared to some other gadgets, wearables are incredibly personal.
-That means there are a few extra considerations you’ll have to take into account before reaching for your wallet.
+Compared to some other gadgets, wearables are incredibly personal, which means there are a few extra considerations you’ll have to take into account before reaching for your wallet.
 It makes it hard to say that any one fitness tracker is the best for everyone.
-Thankfully, the best thing about fitness trackers in 2022 is that there’s enough variety to fit into every kind of lifestyle.
+Thankfully, the best thing about fitness trackers in 2023 is that there’s enough variety to fit into every kind of lifestyle.

 Best fitness tracker overall